TI-84 Plus series

 The TI-84 Plus series is a line of graphing calculators produced by Texas Instruments.
-They have amassed a significant following for their support of assembly language and TI-BASIC programs, and the original TI-84 Plus was one of the first calculators to have a substantial hobbyist community.
-As a result, the series boasts a large library of community-created programs and software.
+They are ubiquitous in the American education system, and have historically been considered the de facto standard in grade school math.
+The series has also amassed a significant hobbyist following, along with a large library of community-developed applications, for its support of assembly language and TI-BASIC programs.

 The family was superseded by the TI-84 Plus CE series in 2015; of the original series, only the TI-84 Plus is still in production, the Silver Edition and C Silver Edition having been discontinued that same year.
 However, they remain popular in the United States, with the TI-84 Plus being issued by schools more than 20 years after its introduction.

 Beginning from around 2011, the series has received media attention from technology publications due to hobbyist app releases for the platform, such as an unofficial ChatGPT client, a web browser, and a neural network.
-In recent years, however, the TI-84 Plus has been increasingly criticized for its antiquated technology and poor value for money, with critics contending that its continued sale is a result of Texas Instruments' calculator monopoly.
+In recent years, however, the TI-84 Plus has been increasingly criticized for its antiquated technology and poor value for money, with critics claiming that its continued sale is a result of Texas Instruments' calculator monopoly.

 Editions

 TI-84 Plus

-The original TI-84 Plus (Note: The "Plus" in "TI-84 Plus" represents the fact that it has user-accessible flash memory, continuing a naming convention that originated with the TI-83 Plus series.
-It does not descend from "the TI-84", and no original "TI-84" calculator ever existed.) was released in 2004 as an upgrade to the TI-83 Plus.
-Together with the TI-84 Plus Silver Edition, they are known as the monochromes due to their monochrome displays.
+The original TI-84 Plus (Note: The use of "Plus" in the calculator's name is because the TI-84 Plus directly replaced the TI-83 Plus, which was itself a more powerful version of the TI-83.
+Unlike its predecessor, however, the TI-84 Plus does not have an "original" or "non-Plus" variant.) was released in 2004 as an upgrade to the TI-83 Plus.
+Its keyboard layout and user interface are identical to that of its predecessor, and it is backwards compatible with older TI-BASIC programs.
+Despite this, it has significantly improved hardware; its CPU, the Zilog Z80, is 2.5 times as fast as the one in the TI-83 Plus, its display is of a higher contrast, and it has three times as much flash memory.

-The keyboard layout, program compatibility, and user interface of the TI-84 Plus are identical to that of its predecessor.
-Despite this, it has significantly improved hardware; its CPU, the Zilog Z80, is 2.5 times as fast as the one in the TI-83 Plus, its display is of a higher contrast, and it has thrice as much flash memory.
 The TI-84 Plus introduced a real-time clock and a mini-USB data transfer port.
-The USB port is USB On-The-Go compliant—similar to the TI-Nspire calculator—allowing the TI-84 Plus to connect to, and exchange data with, another calculator; Texas Instruments calls this feature Link Mode.
-It can also connect to a computer to transfer programs and files using Texas Instruments' proprietary program, TI-Connect.
+The USB port is USB On-The-Go compliant, allowing the TI-84 Plus to connect to—and exchange data with—another calculator; Texas Instruments calls this feature Communication Link.
+The TI-84 Plus can also connect to a computer to transfer programs and files using Texas Instruments' proprietary program, TI-Connect.

 An all-white variant of the TI-84 Plus was introduced in 2023.
-As of 2025, the TI-84 Plus is still in production and issued by schools around the United States; critics argue that the enduring prevalence of the TI-84 Plus—which is considerably less powerful than a smartphone, yet still costs more than some—has hindered innovation in calculator technology and is a result of monopoly, which Texas Instruments exploits by keeping prices at a level roughly twice that of competing calculators.
+Currently, the calculator is still in production and issued by schools around the United States, required by some institutions, and seen as the standard option by many; critics argue that the enduring prevalence of the TI-84 Plus—which is considerably less powerful than a smartphone, yet still costs more than some—has hindered innovation in calculator technology and is a result of monopoly.
+They also claim that Texas Instruments exploits this by keeping prices at a level roughly twice that of competing calculators.